keithmckenzie/adb-fastboot-universal/README.md

 Windows usage

-Put your files in the folder (custom roms, files)
+Put the files you wish to use in the folder, such as a boot.img

 adb prefix: adb
 fastboot prefix: fastboot
+fastboot flash boot boot.img

-examples:
+Other examples:

 fastboot flashing unlock
 adb sideload xxxxx.zip

 -------------------------------------------------------------------

-MAC

-to be tested.

-Thanks to:

-Google/Android
+Credits:

+Google Android SDK